abdelrahman179/DevOps/README.md

 – Everything about Cloud computing and Web applications – Docker, Microservices and Jenkins
-– Continuous Integration and Continuous Delivery (CI/CD) – Docker
+– Continuous Integration and Continuous Delivery (CI/CD) – Kubernetes – AWS
-- Kubernetes
-– AWS
-– Django & Nginx
-– Ansible & Terraform
+– Django & Nginx – Ansible & Terraform
 – DevOps Monitoring & visualization
 – Knowing how to design and improve products at a faster pace – Knowing how to propose solutions with useful knowledge to your clients for a healthier approach